What you'll learn

 Cons: Higher price per square meter and stricter cancellation terms.

-Share houses (private room)
+Share houses

 Pros: Lower entry friction and social layer.